plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 'Respect' then -- in this case -- is really just a social nicety layered on top of a shit sandwich.
-It means I'm supposed to agree with someone else's worldview, like it or not and no discussion necessary, and then change what I say.
-"Thank you Sir, may I have another?"[^1]
+It means I'm supposed to agree with someone else's worldview, like it or not, no discussion necessary, and then change what I say.
+So it's not really respect that's being asked for, it's compliance.

 "Why are you making such a big of a deal out of this?
 Times change.
 Language changes.
 It's like you're some kind of linguistic Luddite.
 Get with the times, man.
 It's really not that hard to use a person's personal pronouns.
 You'll get used to it.
-Why don't you just be _nice?_"
+Why don't you just _be nice?_"

 [long pause]

-Why don't you go fuck yourself?
+Why don't you just go _fuck yourself_?

-[^1]: History of the phrase "Thank you sir, may I have another" http://answers.google.com/answers/threadview?id=351627